 ARLINGTON, Texas – Tony Romo was in the locker room dealing with a passing hand that wasn't broken, but was swelling.

-At the same time, the New York Giants were polishing off a victory that rendered the result of this game just about meaningless, and turned their game against the Cowboys in New York next weekend into a battle for the NFC East title.
+At the same time, the New York Giants were polishing off a victory that rendered the result of this game meaningless, and turned their game against the Cowboys in New York next weekend into a battle for the NFC East title.

 So Jerry Jones left his midfield viewing booth and marched right to coach Jason Garrett on the sideline.
 Neither would give a clear explanation of their conversation, but it's obvious how the chat went considering Romo didn't return and oft-injured running back Felix Jones soon joined him on the sideline.